 According to Schuman, practicing gratitude for the good things about yourself and your life is the first step toward being able to accept compliments.
 This will help you internalize the good things that are being said to you, rather than negating them.
 “People experience benefits when they are gracious.
 The first step is to tell yourself that you want to be gracious and that if you feel gratitude, you will also be more connected,” she explains.
 “People are attracted to those who are happy and gracious.
 Being able to say thank you is a part of that.”

 Research backs up the connection between gratitude in daily living and feelings of self-worth.
 So do the experiences of people in 12-step addiction programs and other self-awareness groups that stress the importance of gratitude in everyday life.
-You might want to incorporate these 7 daily habits of naturally grateful people in your life.

 Getting over old resentments